ESA title

 Objectives of the service

-The SatMRV service is intended to provide scalable, dependable, and cost-effective Soil Organic Carbon (SOC) sampling plans and maps for Soil Carbon MRV (monitoring, reporting, and verification) applications.
+The SatMRV service is intended to provide scalable and cost-effective Soil Organic Carbon (SOC) sampling plans and maps for Soil Carbon MRV (monitoring, reporting, and verification) applications.
 The SatMRV service reduces the cost and heavy field effort associated with SOC sampling and monitoring by leveraging remote sensing and machine learning, while also supporting sustainable and regenerative agriculture.
-Our objective is to empower stakeholders with the tools they need to help change the agriculture industry from a CO2 producer to CO2 sink.
+Our objective is to empower stakeholders with the tools they need to support transforming agriculture from CO2 producer to CO2 sink.

 Users and their needs